Tskalka/AndroidCounterApp/README.md

 # Android Counter mobile application

 This was my first Android application made in Android Studio.
 This was so I could show what I have learned in Kotlin and apply it into Android Studio.
+I got some first time exposure to XML in Android studio as well.

 This is a simple program where the number 0 is displayed on the screen with 3 different buttons.
 An add button, subtract, and reset.
 When add is pressed, the number is changed to 1.
 When subtract is pressed, the number is subracted by 1 to zero.
 Reset changes the number to zero.